 The Rangers signed undrafted free agent Peter Laviolette to an NHL contract on Aug.
 10, 1987.
 During the 1988-89 season, Laviolette played 12 games with the Rangers and went scoreless.
 He later became better known for being a very successful head coach.
 His first NHL head coaching job came with the New York Islanders in 2001.
 He won the Stanley Cup with the Carolina Hurricanes in 2006 and took both the Philadelphia Flyers (2010) and Nashville Predators (2017) to the Stanly Cup Final.

 On Aug.
-10, 1993, the Florida Panthers signed free agent Jody Hull after he spent the previous season with the Ottawa Senators.
-He played in 281 games for the Panthers, over the next five seasons, scoring 56 goals and 100 points.
+10, 1993, the Florida Panthers signed free agent Jody Hull after spending the previous season with the Ottawa Senators.
+He played in 281 games for the Panthers over the next five seasons, scoring 56 goals and 100 points.
 In January of 1998, he was traded to the Tampa Bay Lightning, with Mark Fitzpatrick, for Dino Ciccarelli and Jeff Norton.

 The Rangers signed free-agent center Michael Nylander on Aug.
 10, 2004.
 This was the veteran’s seventh different team.
 He scored 49 and 162 points in his 160 games in New York.
-His sons Alexander and William are currently playing in the Stanley Cup playoffs with the Blackhawks and Maple Leafs, respectively.
+His sons Alexander and William are currently playing in the NHL with the Blackhawks and Maple Leafs.

 Happy Birthday to You

 A group of 23 current and former NHL players were born on this date.
 The first was Butch Keeling in 1905.
-He scored 157 goals for the Maple Leafs and Rangers between 1927 and 1938, playing in 525 games.
+He scored 157 goals for the Maple Leafs and Rangers between 1927 and 1938, playing 525 games.
 The most recent Aug.
 10 birthday was Nick Suzuki, who was born in 1999.
-He had a goal and an assist to help the Canadiens upset the Penguins in their Qualifying Round series last week.